 HADECS (Highways Agency Digital Enforcement Camera System) cameras are used to enforce variable speed limits under the Active Traffic Management (ATM) system on the M42 and M6 through the West Midlands.
 The ATM scheme automatically adjusts the speed limit on the motorway to keep traffic flowing during busy periods.
-The cameras are mounted to gantries over the motorway and are linked to the ATM system to adjust their activation threshold when the speed limit changes.
+The system comprises two camera systems and can enforce up to 4 lanes of traffic.
+The cameras are mounted to gantries over the motorway and are linked to the ATM system to adjust their activation threshold when the speed limit changes, which will then apply a 60 second grace period where enforcement is disabled.
 The cameras are digital and do not require the use of wet film.

 - A radar, in the camera, measures the speed of the vehicle as it travels along the road.

 - If the vehicle's speed is above the threshold as determined by the current speed limit (eg. 60 mph) then the camera takes three pictures.

 - These photographs are encrypted to the standards specified by the Home Office Scientific and Development Branch (HOSDB) and are frequently downloaded by the back-office system.